-20 The waiting list for the normal intake to Year 7 at the start of the school year is managed by Leicestershire local authority's School Admissions Team from 1 March until 31 December each year.
+The waiting list for the normal intake to Year 7 at the start of the school year is managed by Leicestershire local authority's School Admissions Team from 1 March until the 31 December each year.
 If we refuse a place at the academy during this period, your child is automatically placed on the waiting list, unless your child has been offered a place in a higher preference school.
-After the beginning of September each year, the waiting list is managed by the academy.